ssprasad-23/readerslounge/README.md

 Overview

-This project is a Books Management Application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The application allows users to view, create, update, and delete books.
+The application allows readers to post their favorite book online and share it with others.
-It provides both a frontend (React) and backend (Express.js with MongoDB) implementation.
+When posting a book title, it will also ask for a 4-digit key, which will be used to edit and delete the post.

 Features